What is the Garden Mission Baltimore?

 get started?

-Coming out of the Covid-19 pandemic in 2021, God prompted us with a clear calling to return to the city we once called home.
-When we departed Baltimore, God did not.
-God loves this city and is actively working here, and we feel a renewed responsibility to return.
+But coming out of the Covid-19 pandemic in 2022, God prompted us with a clear calling to return to the city we once called home.
 We began asking, “What would it look like to humbly re-enter neighborhoods we had left?”

 We joined hands with BeMoreCaring, a Baltimore nonprofit serving homeless individuals and vulnerable populations.
 Using our church's commercial kitchen, our volunteers began preparing and serving meals without interruption.
-Since 2022, we've served over 50,000 meals—the equivalent of 31 meals per day.
+Since 2020, we've served over 60,000 meals—the equivalent of 30+ meals per day each year.

-By 2023, Pastor Randy Clay and our missions director, Patti Hewat, were leading regular prayer walks throughout Southwest Baltimore, feeling increasingly drawn to the original neighborhoods our church had served in the early 1900s.
-A local establishment in the Hollins Roundhouse neighborhood invited us to use their space as we explored what authentic, long-term presence could look like.
-We were adopted into local neighborhood traditions, like hosting a Fall Block Party each October, serving over 150 meals at our Friendsgiving event each November, and hosting cookie decorating and Christmas caroling each December.
+By 2023, Pastor Randy Clay, our missions director, Patti Hewat, and others were leading regular prayer walks throughout Southwest Baltimore, feeling increasingly drawn to the original neighborhoods our church had served in the early 1900s.
+That summer, Noble, a local resident and business owner in the Hollins Market neighborhood, invited us into the community and her recently redeveloped property to collaborate as we explored what authentic, long-term presence could look like.
+We were adopted into local neighborhood traditions, like SOWEBO Fest, hosting a Fall Block Party each October, serving over 150 meals at our Friendsgiving event each November, and hosting cookie decorating and Christmas caroling each December.

 Why Hollins Market?

 But beyond history, we believe deeply in the power of place-based ministry.
-True transformation happens when organizations commit to specific neighborhoods for the long haul, not when they scatter efforts across an entire city.
-By concentrating our presence in Southwest Baltimore—and particularly around Hollins Market, Baltimore's oldest continuously operating public market—we can build the authentic, trust-based relationships that make real partnership possible.
+True transformation happens when organizations commit to becoming part of specific neighborhoods for the long haul.
+By concentrating our presence in Southwest Baltimore—and particularly around Hollins Market—we can build authentic, trust-based relationships that make partnership and ministry flourish.

-This neighborhood chose us as much as we chose it.
-Local residents and business owners invited us to use their spaces, adopted us into neighborhood traditions, and welcomed our investment.
+Most importantly, this neighborhood chose us as much as we chose it.
+Local residents and business owners invited us into their spaces, adopted us into neighborhood traditions, and welcomed our vision and investment.
 When we purchased our buildings directly across from Hollins Market, it wasn't just a strategic location—it was a declaration that we're here to stay.

 What do we do?